ncatlab/nlab-content/pages/2/0/2/2/2202/content.md

 So, suppose $(C, \otimes, 1)$ is a semicartesian symmetric monoidal category.
 The unique map $e_x : x \to I$ is a [[monoidal natural transformation]].
 Thus, if there exists a monoidal natural transformation $\Delta_x: x \to x \otimes x$ obeying the above two conditions, $(C, \otimes, 1)$ is cartesian.
 The converse is also true.

-The characterization of cartesian monoidal categories in terms of $e$ and $\Delta$, apparently discovered by Robin Houston, is mentioned on page 47 of the slides at:
+The characterization of cartesian monoidal categories in terms of $e$ and $\Delta$ is mentioned on page 47 of the slides at:

 * John Baez, _Universal algebra and diagrammatic reasoning_, 2006. [link](http://math.ucr.edu/home/baez/universal/)

-and as of 2014, Nick Gurski plans to write up the proof in a paper on semicartesian monads.
+However, the characterisation was certainly known earlier: for instance, it appears in the thesis of Kegelmann, in which it is called [[folklore]].

 ### Definition in terms of projections